microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

      const session = await ort.InferenceSession.create(modelPath, { ..., executionProviders: ['webgpu'] });
      ```

-You might also consider installing the latest nightly build version of ONNX Runtime Web (onnxruntime-web@dev) to benefit from the latest features and improvments.
+You might also consider installing the latest nightly build version of ONNX Runtime Web (onnxruntime-web@dev) to benefit from the latest features and improvements.

 ## WebGPU EP features